semio-community/semio-community.github.io/src/components/background/README.md

 - SSR vs client:
   - Framer Motion hooks (`useScroll`, `useTransform`) only animate when hydrated.
-  - The island (`client:only="react"`) is the most targeted way to achieve this without hydrating your whole page.
+  - `SiteShell` hydrates the background via `client:only="react"` while keeping everything else SSR-first.
+If you need a different composition, import `ParallaxHexBackground` directly in a route and wrap it with the desired `client:*` directive.

 - TypeScript quirks in Astro islands:
-  - If you see a “not a module” TS error when importing a `.tsx` component into an Astro island, create a small type shim or suppress with a local ignore.
-The island in this repo is already configured appropriately.
+  - If you ever create a dedicated Astro island for a future effect, watch for “not a module” TS errors when importing `.tsx` components.
+Create a small type shim or suppress with a local ignore when needed.

 - Accessibility:
   - Background is `aria-hidden` and `pointer-events: none`.